opencv/opencv/modules/gpu/doc/image_filtering.rst

     :param ddepth: Destination image depth.  ``CV_8U`` , ``CV_16S`` , ``CV_32S`` , and  ``CV_32F`` are supported.

-    :param xorder: Order of the derivative x.
+    :param dx: Order of the derivative x.

-    :param yorder: Order of the derivative y.
+    :param dy: Order of the derivative y.

     :param scale: Optional scale factor for the computed derivative values.
 By default, no scaling is applied.
 See  :ocv:func:`getDerivKernels`  for details.